-If you are a manufacturer located in California and saying: “I want to sell my manufacturing business”, we have identified the best tried and true tips to get you started.
+If you are a manufacturer located in California and saying, “I want to sell my manufacturing business“, we have identified the best tried and true tips to get you started.

 Sell my Manufacturing Business

-Put Yourself in The Buyer’s Showe
+Put Yourself in The Buyer’s Shoes

-The buyer is one sure-fire way to prevent any setbacks that could arise.
-When thinking like a buyer while positioning your manufacturing company for an acquisition, it would be beneficial to consider the following:
+The Buyer is one sure-fire way to prevent any setbacks that could arise.
+When thinking like a Buyer while positioning your manufacturing company for an acquisition, it would be beneficial to consider the following:

 - What would you look for if you were to acquire a new business?